 "Why have you been standing here all day long doing nothing?"

-"Because no-one has hired us," they answered.
+"Because no one has hired us," they answered.

-Meanwhile, a humble person who never went to church looks up to the sky one day, falls to his knees and simply says in a humble and sincere prayer to God: “Oh compassionate God, I have no qualifications.
+Meanwhile, a humble person who never went to church looks up to the sky one day, falls to his knees and says, in a humble and sincere prayer to God: “Oh compassionate God, I have no qualifications.
 I have sinned.
 I have nothing more to achieve.
 I simply want to come to love and serve You.
 Please help me.”

-Consider this parable in light of a person who spurns a relationship with another - say a person who runs off with another woman.
-What would be their qualification for returning to that relationship later?
+Consider a person who spurns a relationship with their spouse and runs off with someone else.
+What would be their qualification for returning to that relationship?
 Would the spurned lover take the dodger back once flowers had been sent for five days in a row?
 Not necessarily.

-We can offer another analogy to illustrate this: Let’s say that we received two phone voicemails one day.
+Or let’s say we received two phone voicemails one day.
 One was from a person we talk to every day, and they chattered on about their day.
-The other was from a long lost friend we hadn’t talked to in twenty years and their voice mail talked about how much they missed us.
-Which of the two would we call back first?
+The other was from a long-lost friend we hadn’t talked to in twenty years and their voice mail talked about how much they missed us.